WP-for-Church/Sermon-Manager/readme.txt

 * Fix sermon ordering // todo: seems like it's not working, check on Monday
 * Fix new sermons not appearing
 * Fix widget styling
+* Fix new sermons not working on some servers
 * General performance and compatibility fixes

 ### 2.6.2 ###